oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 1. Calls an API service
 2. Creates a message
 3. Sends the message via email
-4. Update the flow to run on schedule
+4. Set up the flow to run on schedule

 ### Calling the API service